Haiti hero image

 FAQs

-- Q: Is travel to Haiti safe?
+• Q: Is travel to Haiti safe?
 A: Conditions can be unstable.
-We only operate trips when partners and security experts confirm feasibility; otherwise, we pivot to remote support or alternate locations.
+We only operate trips when local partners and security experts confirm feasibility; otherwise, we pivot to remote support or alternate locations.

-- Q: How do we manage fundraising after the trip?
-A: We provide storytelling frameworks, donor follow-up templates, and reporting straight from Haitian partners to maintain momentum.
+• Q: How do we manage fundraising after the trip?
+A: We provide storytelling frameworks, supporter follow-up templates, and reporting directly from Haitian partners to maintain momentum.

 Review fundraising ideas in our travel commissions guide; if you’re ready to take next steps, add Haiti—or remote support for Haitian partners—to your request via the lead form.